MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-data.md

 ## Use functional dependencies to find and fix data quality issues

-Functional dependencies act as an effective invariant that allow you to find and fix data quality issues which may be hard to detect otherwise.
+Functional dependencies act as an effective invariant that allows you to find and fix data quality issues that may be hard to detect otherwise.

 ### Find functional dependencies in data